 All structures feature a variety of ember accumulator features such as complex roof shapes, deck configurations and open (unsheathed) deck constructions and open carports.
 Lots are of varying sizes but are mostly standard size and configuration with homes are separated from each other by 10-20m.
-Some natural vegetation on the properties has been retained and some planted trees, hedges and ornamental plants have been added.
+Some natural vegetation on the properties has been retained with significant additions of planted trees, hedges and ornamental plants.